rent-management-system/ai_recommendation/README.md

 ## 2. Features

 *   **Personalized Property Recommendations**: Generates property recommendations based on a comprehensive tenant profile, including job/school location, salary, house type, family size, and preferred amenities.
-*   **Ethiopia-Specific Context**: Integrates with Gebeta Maps for accurate geocoding and minibus route cost estimations within Ethiopia.
+*   **Ethiopia-Specific Context**: Integrates deeply with **Gebeta Maps** for accurate, local-context geocoding and precise minibus route cost estimations within Ethiopia.
+This ensures recommendations are highly relevant to the local transport and geographical landscape.
 Supports Amharic and Afaan Oromo inputs and outputs for enhanced local relevance.
 *   **Intelligent Agent Orchestration (LangGraph)**: Utilizes LangGraph to build a robust and flexible recommendation workflow, incorporating conditional logic, fallback mechanisms, and feedback loops to continuously refine recommendations.
 *   **Retrieval-Augmented Generation (RAG) with ChromaDB**: Embeds tenant profiles, property listings, and transport data into ChromaDB, enabling efficient retrieval of relevant information to augment LLM-generated recommendations.
 *   **Zero-Cost Deployment Focus**: Designed with an emphasis on cost-effective deployment, leveraging platforms like Hugging Face Spaces (free tier) and Google Gemini 2.0 Flash (free tier), along with Gebeta Maps (free tier).